 Boston's Logan International Airport, named for General Edward Lawrence Logan, a Spanish-American war hero from South Boston, carries airport code BOS.
 Technically, Boston was not designed as a hub airport, as a vast majority of its traffic is not transit traffic.
 In 2008 it was the nation's nineteenth busiest airport according to the FAA public data.
 Yet Boston enjoys direct flights to most major US cities and hubs, dozens and dozens of flights a day to Florida (see below*), and about a dozen flights to European destinations which is actually more than most airports of its size.

 Good and bad, Boston's Logan International Airport is located within the city limits, virtually across the harbor from the city itself and was recently renovated.
 Nevertheless, it is one of the most unreliable and inefficient airside airports I have ever used.
 Luggage delivery takes forever, departures are rarely on time (though it improved a bit in late 2016), and arrivals which arrive on time still end up losing extra time through long taxi waits (negligible for Terminal E and interminable for Terminal A).
 Unfortunately, the airport is also land-locked and can never be truly expanded and this partially contributes to the lack of efficiency on the "air-side" of the airport.
 The land-side is a bit better, boosted by the excellent, if expensive overhauled Central Parking garage complete with wildlife sounds pumped into the elevators and moving walkways which whisk you to your terminal.
-Security lines are inefficient and poorly designed though, check-in is unpredictable and Terminal B remains cramped in spite of recent improvements which have cut down on wait times.
+Security lines are inefficient and poorly designed though in certain terminals, check-in is unpredictable and Terminal B remains cramped in spite of recent improvements which have cut down on wait times.

-Nevertheless, Logan Airport is a well used airport both domestically as well as internationally to Europe and if you do happen to catch an on time flight, it doesn't feel half bad..
+Nevertheless, Logan Airport is a well used airport both domestically as well as internationally to Europe and if you do happen to catch an on time flight, it doesn't feel half bad.

 For a list of which airlines fly to/from which terminal, please go to the Logan Airport Airlines Page as the terminals keep changing as airlines consolidate and realign.